jaeyk/comp_thinking_social_science/docs/07_big_data.md

 ##  8        -3       -14
 ##  9        -3        -8
 ## 10        -2         8
-## # … with more rows
+## # ... with more rows
 ```

 **Challenge 4**
-Your turn: write the same code in SQL
+Your turn: write the same code in SQL.
+Don't forget to add `connection` argument to your SQL code chunk.

 - `mutate` = `SELECT` `AS`